brucemack/hello-obd2/README.md

 ========

 This project is a simple demonstration of how to communicate with a car via the OBD-II (on board diagnostic) connector.
+This connector allows you to read diagnostic codes from the car's engine control unit (ECU) and to get some real-time performance data.

-This supports the ISO-9141-2 K-Line interface.
+This project supports the ISO-9141-2 K-Line interface.
 The more modern CAN bus is not supported yet - that's a different project.

 This has been tested on a 2005 Toyota Corolla and a 1999 Honda Civic (D16Y7 engine).

-This design has been used to read DTC codes out of the Civic.
+The design has been used to read DTC codes out of the Civic.

 The [code is here](https://github.com/brucemack/hello-obd2/blob/main/hello-obd2.ino).
 This is a C program developed using the Arduino platform.

 Hardware
 ========

+Custom hardware was build to provide physically connectivity to the car.
 Here's what the development platform looks like:

 ![](images/IMG_1673.jpg)